 How safe is it?

 The F-Pace scored the maximum five stars in crash tests by safety organisation Euro NCAP.
 It has an impressive array of standard equipment, including automatic emergency braking at low speed, traffic sign recognition so you know what speed you're supposed to be going, and lane departure warning system to stop you wandering out of line on motorways.
 Traction and stability control, anti-lock brakes and ISOFIX mounting points are of course all fitted as standard, along with six airbags.
 The options list includes a tiredness monitor for the driver, sensors to help with reversing out of the driveway, 360-degree parking cameras and blind spot monitors.
 There's also a head-up display that projects key driving information onto the windscreen, but it's expensive and not as clear or easy to read as rival systems.

 Jaguar offers a considerable amount of standard equipment, regardless of the trim you pick.
-That means even the entry 'Prestige' model comes with heated leather seats, climate and cruise controls, sat-nav, DAB radio, front and rear parking sensors, and keyless start.
+That means even the entry-level Prestige model comes with heated leather seats, climate and cruise controls, sat-nav, DAB radio, front and rear parking sensors, and keyless start.
 Step up to the R Sport model and you'll get visual upgrades, larger wheels and Xenon headlights.
-The priciest Portfolio version rewards your extra financial outlay with luxury kit including a panoramic glass roof, softer leather, a heated screen, fully electric seats, power-folding mirrors, a reversing camera and a powerful Meridian sound system.
+The Portfolio version rewards your extra financial outlay with luxury kit including a panoramic glass roof, softer leather, a heated screen, fully electric seats, power-folding mirrors, a reversing camera and a powerful Meridian sound system.
 Meanwhile the S gets an adaptive suspension set-up.
 Worthwhile options include the InControl Touch Pro infotainment system, which features a larger 10.2-inch screen, better sat-nav and 10GB storage drive, the Practicality Pack and a full-size spare.